-- All Filipino seafarers on board Philippine registered domestic ships engaged in trade and commerce between Philippine ports and within Philippine territorial or internal waters shall be covered primarily by equivalent provisions of the Labor Code of the Philippines, as amended, and related social and welfare benefits laws.
-For this purpose, the DOLE shall issue the appropriate rules and regulations to govern the employment of domestic seafarers. - Sec.
-4. Definition of Terms.
-As used in this Act, the following terms shall have the following meaning: - 9 (a) Abandonment refers to a situation where, in violation of the terms of the employment contract, the shipowner: - (i) Fails to cover the cost of the seafarer's repatriation;
+- b) All Filipino seafarers on board Philippine registered domestic ships engaged 1 2 in trade and commerce between Philippine ports and within Philippine 3 territorial or internal waters shall be covered primarily by equivalent 4 provisions of the Labor Code of the Philippines, as amended and related 5 social and welfare benefits laws.
+For this purpose, the DOLE shall issue the 6 appropriate rules and regulations to govern the employment of domestic seafarers.
+7 Sec.
+4. Definition of Terms. - As used in this Act, the following terms shall have 8 9 the following meaning: 10 - a) Abandonment refers to a situation where, in violation of the terms of the - Fails to cover the cost of the seafarer's repatriation;